 As of December 31, 2024 and 2023, the Company's financial instruments are not recorded at fair value.
-The carrying value of the Company's financial instruments approximate their fair values either due to their short-term nature or as the effective interest rate was similar to the market interest rate.
+The carrying value of the Company's financial instruments approximate their fair values as the effective interest rate was similar to the market interest rate.